fgsect/scat/README.md

 * [Matrix](https://matrix.to/#/#scat-users:tchncs.de)
 * [Telegram Bridge](https://t.me/scat_users)

 The canonical address is the Matrix chat room.
-Telegram is only provided as a bridge and exisys only for your convenience.
+Telegram is only provided as a bridge and exists only for your convenience.
+In case of abuse I may close down the Telegram bridge.

 Rules: